New models help carmaker BYD bounce back from 2012 profit plunge

 BYD’s slowing cell phone assembly business and loss-making solar panel division also weighed on its bottom line in 2012, it added in a statement.

-BYD's Hong Kong-listed shares closed at HK$24.9 on Friday, up 1.4 percent ahead of the release of its annual earnings, outperforming a 0.5 percent dip in the Hang Seng Index .HSI.
+BYD’s Hong Kong-listed shares closed at HK$24.9 on Friday, up 1.4 percent ahead of the release of its annual earnings, outperforming a 0.5 percent dip in the Hang Seng Index.

 BYD’s electric car e6 joined Shenzhen’s taxi fleet in 2010 as part of a pilot project initiated by China to put 5 million plug-in hybrids and electric cars on the road by 2020.